 Most rowers have a display that will show the duration of your workout and how much work you have done.
 The work units shown usually include meters, calories, and watts.
 Select the units that are most appropriate to your training goal.
 If you are working on speed or distance goals, meters are the most useful measure but if you are or interested in weight control, calories will probably be of more interest.

 Rowers don’t tend to show your speed in miles or kilometers per hour.
 Instead, they display your time per 500-meters.
 The faster you row, the lower this figure will become.
 The display may show your average speed per 500-meters or your current speed – it all depends on the model you are using and the setting you have selected.
 Some rowers will also show your predicted time for completing the workout you are doing which is a very useful pacing tool.

 When you hop on most rowers and start rowing, the distance display will be at zero and start increasing.
 It will then stop when you stop rowing.
 However, some rowers allow you to preprogram your rowing distance or time so the machine counts downward instead.
 This is a useful function if you are trying to improve your rowing speed and is also more motivating as you see the distance or time remaining gradually decreases.

 Interval training is an effective way to build fitness, make your workouts more interesting and burn fat.
 Rowing machines often have programmable timers that allow you to set your work to rest periods and even the number of repeats you want to perform.
 Depending on the model you are using, you may be able to enter interval times, interval distances or combine the two.

-Rowers like the Concept 2 have several preset programs that are accessible though a simple push of a button.
+Rowers like Concept2 have several preset programs that are accessible through a simple push of a button.
 Some workouts are well-designed interval training workouts while others are standard distances or durations such as 5,000-meters or 30-minutes.
-This is a nice time saving feature.
+This is a nice time-saving feature.

 Heart rate monitor